-Every State has different policies and regulations regarding public road autonomous vehicle deployments, including everything from licensing and insurance to permits.
+There are different policies and regulations regarding public road autonomous vehicle deployments, including everything from licensing and insurance to permits.
 EasyMile has and will continue to work with relevant leaders at the Departments of Transportation, Departments of Motor Vehicles, and cities to ensure all state and local requirements are met.
-To-date, EasyMile has successfully worked with state and local government agencies for public road deployment approvals in California, Colorado, North Carolina, and many other states.
+To-date, EasyMile has successfully worked with state and local government agencies for public road deployment approvals in 30 countries.